jayiye27/jayiye27/README.md

 - 👋 Hi, I’m @jayiye27
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and have created some cool programs.

 <!---
 jayiye27/jayiye27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.